 The example shows the total emissions of all countries for total nitrogen emissions to water.
 The higher bar for the "waste and waste water management" sector in 2008 indicates potential outliers.
-As a next step the pivot tables containing all releases to all media are used to identify potential outliers.
-If the comparison of values reported for previous and successive years reinforces the assumption that the facility could be an outlier the facility is added to the list of findings.
+As a next step the pivot tables containing all releases to all media are used to identify potential outliers at all years.
+If the comparison of values reported for previous and successive years reinforces the assumption that the facility could be an outlier at any year the facility is added to the list of findings.

-The schematic messages for findings look as follows:
+The schematic messages for findings look like following example:

 "The waste quantity reported for this facility in 2014 is significantly higher than in 2015.
 This could indicate reporting mistakes or potential outliers.
-Quantity 2015: 351 000"
+Quantity 2015: 351 000" or